JatinSc/CareerPageBuilder/README.md

 - **Dynamic Sections:** User can hide or unhide sections, reorder sections, and the best part is that a user can choose different layouts (video left, image right, etc.). which will give user a chance to create a unique layout for their career page.
 As it is our responsibility to provide options to the user so that they don't need to think about the layout.
 - **Job Board:** Simple listing management and currently I am using sample data provided in the assignment for the job board, which I have seeded in the database.
 - **Preview:** Users can see a preview ( as a draft) of their career page before publishing.
+- **Career Page:** Users can see their career page with job openings along with other details of the company.
+Job listing have different UI based on the device. for desktop, it will show job listings in a grid layout. for mobile, it will show job listings in a card layout. so don't forget to check it out.

 ## Improvement Plan (Future Work)